Hierarchical Multi-Agent MCTS for Safety-Critical Coordination in Mixed-Autonomy Roundabouts

 The safety performance assessment based on PET distributions, as illustrated in Fig.~\ref{fig9}(b), underscores the difficulties posed by mixed traffic scenarios.
 Our method with $d_{\text{max}} = 8$ achieves the most favorable safety outcome, with only $3.1\%$ of instances violating the PET threshold.
 In contrast, the baseline method results in a notably higher violation rate of $13.3\%$, while the Stackelberg and Nash strategies perform worse still, with violation rates of $28.0\%$ and $15.2\%$, respectively.
 These findings emphasize the complexity of maintaining safe interactions when human-driven vehicles are involved.

-As presented in Table~\ref{tab3}, our MCTS-based method with $d_{\text{max}} = 8$ demonstrates consistently strong performance in mixed traffic environments.
-It achieves a high arrival rate of $92.9\pm3.2\%$ alongside a remarkably low collision rate of just $1.5\pm0.5\%$.
-Although the average computation time ($30.1\pm5.0$\,s) is slightly higher than that of the baseline method ($25.1\pm3.5$\,s), the trade-off is justified by the significant gains in safety and efficiency.
-In contrast, traditional approaches such as Stackelberg and Nash suffer from considerably higher collision rates ($33.0\%$ and $28.5\%$, respectively) and much lower arrival rates, underscoring the limitations of these methods in the presence of unpredictable human-driven vehicles.
+As shown in Table~\ref{tab3}, our MCTS-based method with $d_{\max}=8$ achieves the best overall performance in Case~2, yielding the lowest collision rate (2.0\%) and the smallest trajectory deviation ($0.63\pm0.59$,m), while maintaining a high average speed ($5.23\pm0.94$,m/s).
+In comparison, Stackelberg and Nash exhibit substantially higher collision rates (33.0\% and 29.0\%), highlighting their limited robustness in mixed traffic with human-driven uncertainty.
+These results confirm that increasing $d_{\max}$ significantly improves safety and motion consistency in complex roundabout interactions.

-To evaluate safety under varying AV penetration rates, experiments were conducted with penetration rates ranging from $20\%$ to $100\%$.
-Fig.~\ref{pte_all} shows the PET distributions, revealing improved safety as AV penetration increases.
+To evaluate safety under varying CAV penetration rates, experiments were conducted with penetration rates ranging from $20\%$ to $100\%$.
+Fig.~\ref{pte_all} shows the PET distributions, revealing improved safety as CAV penetration increases.
 At low penetration rates ($20\%$-$33.3\%$), PET distributions are more variable, with low violation rates ($1.0\%$-$3.7\%$) due to the unpredictability of HDVs.
 In the medium range ($42.8\%$–$57.1\%$), violation rates initially rise to $3.7\%$ at $42.8\%$, then stabilize around $3.2\%$, reflecting the complexity of mixed traffic.
-At high penetration rates ($66.7\%$-$100\%$), violation rates drop to $0.9\%$, and PET distributions narrow, demonstrating consistent safety margins due to the dominance of AV behavior.
+At high penetration rates ($66.7\%$-$100\%$), violation rates drop to $0.9\%$, and PET distributions narrow, demonstrating consistent safety margins due to the dominance of CAV behavior.